Portuguese TV Online to Immerse Yourself in European Portuguese

 This channel is based out of Portugal and covers all the latest and greatest news about an array of sports, including basketball, racing and, of course, soccer.

-While you can’t watch live coverage or full games, the website offers plenty of video clips to infuse your Portuguese education with some sports vocabulary.
+While you can’t watch live coverage or full games, the website offers plenty of video clips to catch up on recent events and immerse yourself in the world of sports.

 Porto Canal (Porto Channel) is a Portuguese channel based out of the northern Portuguese city of Porto.

-This private regional station offers some general programming, along with region-specific programming, giving you an excellent opportunity to familiarize yourself with the pronunciation variations in Northern Portugal.
+This private regional station offers general and region-specific programming, giving you an excellent opportunity to familiarize yourself with the pronunciation variations in Northern Portugal.

 Porto Canal also uploads countless new videos each day.
 Videos range from just a few minutes to over 40 minutes, so you’ll have plenty of viewing options even if you aren’t watching live.